MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 bool b = S{} != S{};
 ```

-This code is accepted by the Microsoft Visual Studio C++ compiler.
-This means that the compiler is more strict with programs such as:
+The compiler accepts this code, which means that the compiler is more strict with code such as:

 ```c++
 struct S